rupertlssmith/mlir-toy/Readme.md

 ## To use the interactive Docker container (recommended)

-This step will take some time top build the docker image, as it checks out the LLVM git and builds it.
+This step will take some time to build the docker image, as it checks out the LLVM git and builds it.
 This is set up to support interactive development inside the container, and will detect and run as your current user.